dangrusev/Senior-Capstone-Project-Pass-the-Hash-Attack-on-Microsoft-Active-Directory-/README.md

 This project provides a comprehensive environment for researching, simulating, and implementing detection and mitigation strategies for the **Pass-the-Hash (PtH)** cyber attack technique.

 Download each raw file to view our research paper, product guides, test cases, and detection rules.
+All documents related to this project are located in the **"Documents"** folder.

 Access each virtual machine from this Google Drive folder: https://drive.google.com/drive/folders/1QiYBwUZLx4K1A0UExDywyMWPq3jcKz2z?usp=sharing